codefellows/seattle-code-javascript-401d51/class-03/LECTURE.md

   },
   ```

-  run:  `npm run db:create`
+to create database, run:  `npm run db:create`

 confirm success by running `psql` in terminal, att prompt run `\l` to list databases.  you should see your database in list!

   ## Postgres Commands